This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 Key points:

-For example, in order to exclude all Microsoft Access database files, you can create the following exclusion:
+For example, in order to exclude all Microsoft Access database files, you can create this exclusion:

 .MDB